 How does ClientEarth work with UK businesses to tackle air pollution?

 People often assume big business is only part of the problem when it comes to air pollution.
-This may be the case with many companies, in particular car makers who lobby to weaken emissions targets and continue to produce millions of petrol and diesel vehicles and lie about how much they are actually polluting, but there are many businesses out there where this is far from the truth.
+This may be the case with many companies, in particular car makers who lobby to weaken emissions targets and continue to produce millions of petrol and diesel vehicles and misleading drivers about how much they are actually polluting, but there are many businesses out there where this is far from the truth.

 Tesla, UPS, DHL, National Grid, Royal Mail and Enterprise Rent-a-car are members of the Clean Air Business Forum that I convened earlier this year – these are big, influential companies who want to see more from the Government to stimulate the transition to a zero emission transport system.
 Tesla aside, they are not ‘they would say that’ companies and it’s not immediately obvious why they would want government action to tackle air pollution.
 We brought these companies together to use their influence over government, and to gain their insight on the policy and regulation that is needed for businesses to shift to zero emission vehicles.